RTUITLab/EnergoMach-Hack-2021-RealityGang/README.md

 -->

-This project was made by RealityGang - team of RTU IT Lab.
+This project was made by RealityX (RealityGang - old name) - team of RTU IT Lab.